crocs-muni/usable-cert-validation/_guides/mbedtls.md

 ## Specifying trusted root authority certificates

-<span style = "color: #9b0000" > When using Mbed TLS, it is necessary to concatenate all trusted CA certificates into one file in the PEM format.</span> Trusted root certs are usually found within a directory such as `/etc/ssl/certs`.
+Trusted root certs are usually found within a directory such as `/etc/ssl/certs`.
 If they are not concatenated, concatenate them using e.g. the `cat` command.
 We will now assume that a file `trusted_certs.pem` contains all trusted root certificates.

+{% include alert.html type="info"
+    content="When using Mbed TLS, it is necessary to concatenate all trusted CA certificates into one file in the PEM format."
+%}

 In some cases, it might be useful to trust an arbitrary certificate authority.
 This could be the case during testing, or within company intranets.
 In that case, use arbitrary trusted CA certificate files instead.